rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/01-strategic-research-and-positioning.md

 ### Problem statement

 English-dominant heritage-language children may have limited opportunities to encounter Chinese in meaningful, low-pressure contexts.
 Existing products primarily offer structured lessons, fixed learning games, or generated stories.
-This leaves room to test a game-first experience in which language and cultural knowledge emerge from the child’s actions.
+This leaves room to test a game-first experience in which language and cultural knowledge emerge from the child's actions.

 ### Interaction thesis